 - Metabolic (energy system) or chemical imbalances in the body

-In children older than 1, teenagers and adults:
+In children older than one year, teenagers and adults:

 - Alcohol , drugs or drug withdrawal

 - Brain disease that gets worse with time, such as Alzheimer’s disease

 What are the symptoms of a seizure?If you have a seizure, you might have the following warning signs or symptoms: